joelhawksley/identity/components/slides.md

 # [fit] ActionView::Component

-^ And ended up with a new way of thinking about the view Layer in Rails
+^ And created a new way of thinking about the view Layer in Rails

 ^ that enables us to